mje-nz/blog.mje.nz/_posts/2017-01-16-using-jekyll-on-github-pages.md

-## Hosting on Github Pages
+## Hosting on GitHub Pages
-Github Pages lets you host a static site from a Github repository.
+GitHub Pages lets you host a static site from a GitHub repository.
-There are two types of Github Pages sites: project pages and user pages.
+There are two types of GitHub Pages sites: project pages and user pages.
-Project pages can build from the `master` branch, the `gh-pages` branch or a `docs/` folder in the `master` branch, and always publish to `username.github.io/projectname`.
+Project pages can build from the `master` branch, the `gh-pages` branch or a `docs/` folder in the `master` branch, and always publish to `username.GitHub.io/projectname`.
-User pages always build from the `master` branch of the `username/username.github.io` repo and publish to `username.github.io`.
+User pages always build from the `master` branch of the `username/username.GitHub.io` repo and publish to `username.GitHub.io`.
 You can choose to serve either type of page from a custom domain.
 Note that if you use a custom domain for your user page, your project pages will serve from `yourdomain.com/projectname` instead.
 That would be fine for a user page domain like `projects.mje.nz`, but might not be ideal for `mje.nz` and certainly wouldn't make much sense for `blog.mje.nz`.
-Since I want this site to be at `blog.mje.nz` but don't want any project pages to turn up there too, I'm using a [project page](https://github.com/mje-nz/blog.mje.nz).
+Since I want this site to be at `blog.mje.nz` but don't want any project pages to turn up there too, I'm using a [project page](https://GitHub.com/mje-nz/blog.mje.nz).

-There's not really a lot to say about actually hosting a site on Github Pages.
+There's not really a lot to say about actually hosting a site on GitHub Pages.
 For a simple Jekyll site or a completely static site, just keep your source in the publishing branch and push to publish.
-For a manually built Jekyll site you can [juggle things a bit](https://help.github.com/articles/creating-project-pages-using-the-command-line/), or use one of the many easier options as in the next section.
+For a manually built Jekyll site you can [juggle things a bit](https://help.GitHub.com/articles/creating-project-pages-using-the-command-line/), or automate the publishing steps as in the next section.